htcondor/htcondor/docs/man-pages/condor_submit_dag.rst

  **-DoRecovery**
     Causes *condor_dagman* to start in recovery mode.
-(This means that it reads the relevant job user log(s) and "catches up" to the given DAG’s previous state before submitting any new jobs.)
+(This means that it reads the relevant job user log(s) and "catches up" to the given DAG's previous state before submitting any new jobs.)

 Exit Status
 -----------